openhwgroup/cva6/pqc_tests_fpga/cv32a6_ima_sv32_fpga/kyber_all/README.md

-# CVA6 Bare-Metal Kyber KEM Test (Nexys Video)
+# CVA6 Bare-Metal Kyber KEM Performance Profiling (Nexys Video)

-This repository contains the hardware-in-the-loop testing pipeline for running and validating bare-metal Post-Quantum Cryptography (Kyber KEM) C applications on a CVA6 (Ariane) 32-bit RISC-V soft core flashed onto a Xilinx Artix-7 Nexys Video FPGA.
+This repository contains the hardware-in-the-loop testing pipeline for running, validating, and benchmarking bare-metal Post-Quantum Cryptography (Kyber KEM) C applications on a CVA6 (Ariane) 32-bit RISC-V soft core flashed onto a Xilinx Artix-7 Nexys Video FPGA.

+This specific test implements cycle-accurate performance profiling using the RISC-V `mcycle` Control and Status Register (CSR) to measure the exact hardware clock cycles required for Kyber Key Generation, Encapsulation, and Decapsulation.

 Host-to-FPGA communication is handled via the onboard FTDI chip, which provides both the JTAG interface for programming/debugging and a UART interface for I/O. The test utilizes a host-device synchronization protocol to ensure no UART data is lost during the initialization phase.

 ## Repository Structure
-*   `main.c`: Bare-metal C code running the Kyber Key Encapsulation Mechanism validation.
+*   `main.c`: Bare-metal C code running the Kyber Key Encapsulation Mechanism validation and `mcycle` cycle counting.
 *   `host_test.py`: Python host script that synchronizes with the FPGA and logs the test output.
 *   `load.elf`: Compiled RISC-V binary.
-*   `../link.ld` / `Makefile`: Linker script and build instructions for the bare-metal environment.
+*   `Makefile`: Build instructions for the bare-metal environment.

 ## Hardware & System Configuration
 *   **Target:** CVA6 RISC-V Core on Nexys Video (Artix-7)